 So with that goal, we embarked as a family (Jess age 12 and Ethan age 8) on a six-week journey through Chile and Argentina.
 The extended time together as we explored these extraordinary destinations created so many unforgettable experiences, but I have filtered them to highlight the ones which we all agreed were the ones that transformed us the most.

-1. Learning that the reward is richer after struggle
+1. Learning that the reward is richer after a struggle

 2. Learning that it is possible to do much with determination